What Happens When We Replace a Signal Instead of Supporting It?

 Not because the body is failing—

-but because the system is overwhelmed.
+but because the system is under strain.

-but because the system is overwhelmed.
+but because the system is under strain.

 Replace the signal